 8. When do I need to submit my Records of Employment (ROE) to Service Canada?

-9. How do I submit my Records of Employment (ROE) and other documents required by Service Canada when I apply online?
+9. How do I submit my paper Records of Employment (ROEs) and other documents required by Service Canada when I apply online?

-When you apply online the address of the Service Canada Centre that will process your claim will be provided to you at the end of the application process on the Confirmation and Information page.
-Print this page or note this address.
-You can also drop them off in person to a Service Canada Centre closest to where you live.
+You can submit your paper ROEs and other documents to Service Canada by mail.
+Mail your documents to the address that will be provided to you on the Confirmation and Information page once you submit your online application.
+You can also drop them off in person to the Service Canada Centre closest to where you live.

 10. What happens after I apply online?